neeraj-pola/Snake-game/README.md

-Snake and ladders using python and tkinter
+Snake game using python and tkinter